What is Xermelo?

-Telotristat ethyl comes in a monthly case that contains 4 weekly boxes; 1 box of 7 daily doses for use each week.
-Keep each tablet in the original package until you are ready to take a dose.
+Xermelo comes in a monthly case that contains 4 weekly boxes; 1 box of 7 daily doses for use each week.
+Keep each tablet in the package until you are ready to take a dose.

-Telotristat ethyl is only part of a complete treatment program that may also include other medications.
-Follow your doctor's instructions very closely.
+Xermelo is only part of a complete treatment program that may also include other medications.
+Do not change your doses or medication schedule without your doctor's advice.

 Store at room temperature away from moisture and heat.